I'll Always Come Back

 "I'll Always Come Back" is a song written and recorded by American country music artist K. T. Oslin.
-It was released in January 1988 as the fourth single from the album 80's Ladies.
+It was released on January 8, 1988 as the fourth single from the album 80's Ladies.
 The song was Oslin's second number one on the country chart.
 The single went to number one for one week and spent a total of thirteen weeks on the country chart.